Fourteen Bad Habits

 A marketing ploy to sell wine that’s a little rough around the edges, wineries will aerate their wine, but not mention it, nor offer you a way to do the same with your wine at home.
 This is simply inappropriate.
 Wineries should disclose their aeration and talk about how it opens up the wine, to take an opportunity of up selling a customer into another purchase.
 This way, the wine they consume in the winery is exactly the same experience they’ll have at home.

-4. Wine Club Memberships Who Won’t Alter Their Quarterly Shipping To Twice Yearly, Thus Avoid Shipping Your Wine In Hot Weather:
+4. Wine Club Memberships Who Won’t Alter Their Quarterly Shipping To Twice Yearly, To Avoid Shipping Wine In Hot Weather:

 Half of the country lives in what you would call the Sunbelt, which means it’s warmer in the second and third quarters of a year.
 Why do we want our wine bouncing around in the back of a FedEx or UPS truck on a hot June or September day?
 We don’t.
 Offer options for shipments in cooler months so our wine is not cooked in the back of the truck.
 If we’re in a club we want the case, we just don’t want four shipments to achieve that.
 Make it two shipments.